agsb/jelly/documents/CircuitDesign.md

 The D0-D7 are bi-diretional, defaults to output, T0-T1 are output only.
 All lines are as pull-down and high actived.

 The T0-T1 could go into a 74HC139, dual 2:4 decoder for separated lines, and D0-D7 could go to a 74HC242, bi-directional switch for control direction;

+One dual 2:4 decoder, U8, 74HC139, uses T0-T3 as A0-A3 from U1, giving Y0-Y3 and Y4-Y7, DIR is DIR8.

+One bi-direcional switch, U9, 74HC245, uses D0-D7 as A0-A7 from data bus, uses B0-B7 as D0-D7 to device bus, /OE is /OE9, DIR is DIR9.

+the /OE9 line is controled by not(T0  T1) and direction DIR9 by T2; ****

 #### Connector
 | line | Pin | Pin | line |